joopringelberg/perspectives-core/technical readme.md

   * [nwolverson/atom-ide-purescript](https://github.com/nwolverson/atom-ide-purescript) provides build support, REPL, and autocomplete etc. via psc-ide

-### Develop this interface
+### Develop this interface; construct a bundle
 Assuming code will be changed with Atom (and the Atom-purescript-ide), changes in source code will be immediately compiled into javascript in the `output` directory.
+The project contains a Webpack configuration file.
 If

 `npm run watch`

 is executed before changing code, changes will be immediately reflected in the bundled code in `dist/perspectives-core.js`.

+### Program documentation
+The source files have many annotations.
+Moreover, the compiler can generate standard documentation from the types in the sources.
+The entrance point to this documentation is [here](generated-docs/Perspectives.Docu.Main.html#t:x).

 ### Symlinks for easy updates
 `package.json` contains a run target `symlinks` that will replace the subdirectories